Driving Without Insurance Solicitors

 Special Reasons can be difficult to establish and supporting evidence may be needed.
 We have considerable experience of these cases and a very high success rate.

 If you think that Special Reasons may apply in your case, you should think very carefully before accepting a Fixed Penalty for driving with no insurance.
-You should seek legal advice before deciding, because once you have accepted it, you can’t change your mind.
-If you do want to argue Special Reasons you should not accept a Fixed Penalty.
+You should seek legal representation from specialist solicitors before deciding, because once you have accepted it, you can’t change your mind.
+If you do want to argue Special Reasons you should not accept a Fixed Penalty notice.

 If you reach 12 points for motoring offences, such as driving without insurance, committed within 3 years of each other, you are at risk of disqualification for at least six months under the totting-up system.
 If you are a newly qualified driver and receive just 6 points within years of passing your first driving test the DVLA will revoke your licence and you must re-take your test.
 Click here for the factors you need to consider and how we can help.